Take the Modified Checklist for Autism in Toddlers (MCHAT-R/F) autism test

 The M-CHAT autism screening test was developed by Dr. Robert L. Hendren and Dr. Marianne Barton at the University of California, Davis Medical Center.

 Since then, several other researchers at the Autism Research Program have improved the test.
-The M-CHAT is now used around the world as a reliable tool for identifying autism spectrum disorder (ASD).
+The Modified Checklist for Autism in Toddlers (M-CHAT) is now used around the world as a reliable tool for identifying autism spectrum disorders (ASD).

 06.